nWODT-Cobalt/uxa/Library/Tools & Techniques/Tools & Techniques.md

 state-diagrams + depth + orthogonality + broadcast-communication (+ automatic resolution thereof)

+### Storyboarding lib

+For Figma, Figjam or LucidChart.
+Just enough lofi utilities to comp a quick flow.

+### Color/symbol encoding for flowcharting or speccing

+encodage (glyphe + couleur) for spec doc, as in who contributes what/where’s input expected NOT an ontology of product params (eg admin config, manager user prefs, manager and other identified in HH) product designer/contributor/content publisher/broadcaster/producer suitex designer/DLS/enterprise fwk
+AI-as-a-black-box (stochastic, ???)
+backend-as-white-box (API, service, framework, ~config?)
+Maybe just focus on product designer experience?
+What’s them, what’s “others” (suitex OR other domains), AI wildcard

 ### Structured screenshots gallery

 Being able to capture quickly a full page (static or short vid) + name + URL of any web/app.
 Then have it tagged or matrixed for easy comparison/retrieval.